 Types of EHR Systems

-Physician hosted systems very basically means that all data is hosted on a physician’s own servers.
+Physician-hosted systems very basically mean that all data is hosted on a physician’s own servers.

 This means that a physician is responsible for purchasing hardware and software, as well as the continued maintenance and security of the data stored on their servers.

 An EHR system hosted by a physician at their medical practice may be beneficial for larger practices that can cover the overhead costs of the complex software.
-Having the servers on site also helps speed up an EHR system and makes it a more reliable source of information.
+Having on-site servers also helps speed up an EHR system and makes it a more reliable source of information.

 This entity must deal with maintenance, data backup, and security.
 This type of system puts the responsibility for maintaining data somewhere else besides a single physician or medical practice.
 This shift of responsibility might be attractive to smaller practices or any healthcare provider that wants to focus more on collecting the information and not storing it.
 This type of system eliminates some of the IT headaches that can take away a physician’s attention from their patient’s care and wellbeing.